reabyking/Rea/README.md

 - Use Nginx or Apache for web service.
 - HA with load balancer.
 - Enable Root password for system level protection.
-- Batch deployment with Automation tools, kubernetes or Ansible.
+- Batch deployment with Automation tools, Kubernetes or Ansible.
 - Deploy WAF to protect app level security.
 - Review SSL protocal and certificate and enforce SSL for all traffic.
 - Use private Docker repository to protect your own Image instead of Docker Hub.